A Day in the Week of an Employee – What a Wednesday! (Day 3)

 As usual, he prompts the voice assistant to walk him through the daily news.

 Mohit gasped, sinking into a nearby chair.
 He assumed his company might announce work from anywhere policy, yet again, indefinitely.
-Mohit was happy to be back in office after the initial nation-wide lockdown.
-He could also sense another wave of chaos which was to follow.
+Mohit was happy to be back in the office after the initial nationwide lockdown.
+He could also sense another wave of chaos that was to follow.

 The Uber driver calls, breaking his chain of unending thoughts.
-Quickly grabbing a hand sanitizer and a face mask from his cabinet, he rushes to the front door.
+Quickly grabbing a hand sanitiser and a face mask from his cabinet, he rushes to the front door.

 Leaning against the car window, Mohit checks his phone, swiping erratically for any mails or new notifications.
 He was feeling rather distracted today.